-Waller Mill Resevoir & Tower Trail is a 2.7 mile lightly trafficked loop trail located near Williamsburg, VA that features a lake and is rated as moderate.
+Waller Mill Resevoir & Tower Trail is a 2.7 mile lightly trafficked loop trail located near Williamsburg, Virginia that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash